 Blind Baking is a term that just means pre-baking.
 This method is used to pre-cook pastry dough before adding the filling.
 It helps prevent an under-cooked crust in certain pie recipes.
 Using a pre-baked crust also keeps some pies from getting soggy as they bake if the filling is liquid.

-Normally when you blind bake a pie crust, you add a sheet of parchment paper over the crust and then fill it with dry beans, rice, or pie weights to help the crust hold its shape as it cooks without the filling in it to keep your pie crust or pastry crust from bubbling up and losing its shape.
+Normally when you blind bake a pie crust, you add a sheet of parchment paper or foil over the crust and then fill it with dry beans, rice, or pie weights to help the crust hold its shape as it cooks without the filling in it to keep your pie crust or pastry crust from bubbling up and losing its shape.